habiburrahman-mu/kormo-angular/README.md

-# Kormo - An usual Todo App build on Angular
+# Kormo - A usual Todo App build on Angular

 ---

-Kormo is an usual todo app which basic features mentioned below.
-This app is build on Angular 13.
+Kormo is a usual todo app which basic features mentioned below.
+This app is built on Angular 13.
 We have used Bulma CSS, Material UI, and Material Icon for UI.
-We have design the coding structure in such a way that it can be extended to a full stack app.
-We have tried to separate the services and repositories from main component so that it can be extended or changed further in future.
+We have designed the coding structure in such a way that it can be extended to a full-stack app.
+We have tried to separate the services and repositories from the main component so that it can be extended or changed further in the future.

 To run the app,
 - first clone the full repository